 Accounting for Uncertainty in Income Taxes - In accordance with GAAP, the Company has analyzed its filing positions in all jurisdictions where it is required to file income tax returns for the open tax years.
 The Company has identified its federal income tax return and its franchise tax return in Texas in which it operates as a "major" tax jurisdiction.
 The Company's federal income tax returns for the years ended December 31, 2019 and after remain subject to examination.
-The Company's federal income tax returns for the years ended December 31, 2007 and after remain subject to examination to the extent of the net operating loss (NOL) carryforwards.
 The Company's franchise tax returns in Texas remain subject to examination for 2018 and after.
 The Company currently believes that all significant filing positions are highly certain and that all of its significant income tax filing positions and deductions would be sustained upon audit.
 Therefore, the Company has no significant reserves for uncertain tax positions and no adjustments to such reserves were required by GAAP.
 No interest or penalties have been levied against the Company and none are anticipated; therefore, no interest or penalty has been included in our provision for income taxes in the Condensed Statements of Operations.